21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (B) knowledge and skills subsequently acquired through continuing education and practice;

-(2) the complexity and frequency of nursing care needed by a given client population;
+(2) the complexity and frequency of nursing care needed by the client population;

-(6) established policies, procedures, practices, and channels of communication which lend support to the types of nursing services offered.
+(6) established policies, procedures, practices, and channels of communication that lend support to the types of nursing services offered in the practice setting in which the nurse practices.

-(b) Assessment is an on-going process and consists of the determination of nursing care needs based upon collection and interpretation of data relevant to the health status of a client, group or community.
+(b) Assessment is an on-going process and shall consist of a determination of nursing care needs based upon collection and interpretation of data relevant to the health status of a client, group, or community.

 (i) subjective reporting;